Updated on May 5, 2022

 Chicago, IL

 Marz Community Brewing isn’t pulling any punches here.
-The Chicago-based brewery’s Gay IPA represents exactly what the name says—being Gay.
+The Queer Beer veteran and Chicago-based brewery’s Gay IPA represents exactly what the name says—being gay.
 And being proud to be gay.
-The colorful phalluses on the can were originally designed by Zipeng Zhu, a Queer, Chinese-born designer, art director, illustrator, and animator whose work aims to razzle-dazzle.
-His label certainly did just that.
+Queer, Chinese-born designer, art director, illustrator, and animator Zipeng Zhu (@zzdesign) designed the colorful phalluses, razzle-dazzling anyone who looks at them.

 Beyond turning heads, Marz’s Gay IPA also supports the local LGBTQ+ community with a portion of the proceeds from sales donated to organizations such as The Legacy Project, Equality Illinois, and ALMA Chicago.